OpenFabrics/fsdp_docs/ethernet_fabric.md

 sub-port is indicated as the second number.  *Logical ports in SONiC will be updated when available.*

-Note, there are currently 4 missing cables, indicated below as "to be connected...".

 ## Test Nodes

 The following [test nodes](test_nodes.md) have **Intel E810-CQDA2 100G 2-port** cards installed in PCI Slot 1.

-* node-01.ofa.iol.unh.edu - Connected to switch port 1 + **to be connected to switch port 2**
+* node-01.ofa.iol.unh.edu - Connected to switch port 1 + 2
-* node-02.ofa.iol.unh.edu - Connected to switch port 4 + **to be connected to switch port 5**
+* node-02.ofa.iol.unh.edu - Connected to switch port 4 + 5

 The following test nodes have **Intel X722-DA2 10G 2-port** cards installed in PCI Slot 2: